-Under the Oakland City Charter, the Board has the duty and authority to "purchase materials and supplies" and to "let all work by contract, or order it done by any labor, as the Board may determine."
-In the By-Laws and Administrative Rules of the Board of Port Commissioners ("By-Laws"), the Board delegated to the Executive Director certain authority to make purchases of materials, supplies, and services and to let contracts pursuant to and subject to the limitations of any ordinance adopted by the Board.
+Under the Charter of the City of Oakland, the Board has the duty and authority to "purchase materials and supplies" and to "let all work by contract, or order it done by any labor, as the Board may determine."
+In the By-Laws and Administrative Rules of the Board of Port Commissioners ("By-Laws"), the Board delegated to the Executive Director certain authority to make purchases of materials, supplies and services and to let contracts pursuant to and subject to the limitations of any ordinance adopted by the Board.

-The current Purchasing Authorities and Procedures ("Purchasing Ordinance") was adopted by the Board in 2015 and replaced a prior version.
-The Purchasing Ordinance has been the Board's legislation prescribing the Executive Director's authority (and the Port Attorney's authority for legal services) to make purchases of materials and services and the limitations and procedural requirements (including requirements for competitive bidding and proposals) for the exercise of that authority.
-In response to questions and comments from Board members in various open session Board meetings and to reflect today's priorities and realities, the Port Attorney's Office ("Office") spearheaded the effort to make proposed revisions to the Purchasing Ordinance that would amend, restate, and repeal the 2015 version.
-The Office sought and obtained input from a broad spectrum of Port staff including the Executive Director and staff in the Finance, Engineering, Maritime, and Aviation departments.
+The current Purchasing Ordinance was adopted by the Board in 2015 and replaced a prior version.
+The Purchasing Ordinance has been the Board's legislation prescribing: i) the Executive Director's authority (and the Port Attorney's authority for legal services) to make purchases of materials and services; and ii) the limitations and procedural requirements (including requirements for competitive bidding and proposals) for the exercise of that authority.

+In response to questions and comments from Board members in various open session Board meetings, the Port Attorney's Office ("Office") spearheaded the effort to make proposed revisions to the Purchasing Ordinance that would amend and supersede the 2015 version.
+The Office sought and obtained input from a broad spectrum of Port staff including staff in the Executive, Finance, Engineering, Maritime, and Aviation departments.
+Staff presented the proposed amendments to the Board on December 12, 2019, including proposed increases to the Executive Director's limits for some contractual spending and approvals of waiver of formal competitive bidding to create consistent authority levels for all types of spending.
+During the December 12, 2019, open session Board meeting, the Board raised several questions regarding the proposed increases and asked staff to return with a review and analysis of the current purchasing process, including the interface between the Purchasing Ordinance and the inclusion of small and local businesses through the Port's Non-Discrimination and Small Business Utilization Policy ("LBU Policy") which was adopted by the Board.